Eugleo/Markovify.jl/docs/src/internals.md

 # Internal Documentation

+## Module MarkovChains
 The following are the private symbols from the module `MarkdownChains`.
+Most of the users shouldn't really need those.

 ```@autodocs
 Modules = [MarkovChains]